 When to use estar

-If you read my article about the difference between ser and estar, you’ll notice that both of them are the equivalent of the English verb “to be”, but they are used for different purposes.
+If you have watched my video about the difference between ser and estar, you’ll notice that both of them are the equivalent of the English verb “to be”, but they are used for different purposes.

 Basically, estar may be used to respond to three questions: